Housing

 Housing people with complex needs | The Complex Needs Advocacy Paper was endorsed by City Council in July 2021, and in January 2022 the province announced the addition of 20 complex care housing units in Kelowna.
 It takes a regional approach to supporting people who experience overlapping conditions affecting their overall health and wellbeing.
 Complex Care Housing is an essential component in the community's strategy to address homelessness.

-Temporary Transitional housing | New to Kelowna in 2023, temporary transitional housing will provide the support and services necessary to assist people experiencing homelessness with stabilizing their lives and offer supports that help people prepare for and find a more permanent home.
-120 units have been funded by the Province to be built as soon as possible.
+Rapid Safety Net Housing | New to Kelowna in 2023, rapid safety net housing will provide the support and services necessary to assist people experiencing homelessness with stabilizing their lives and offer supports that help people prepare for and find a more permanent home.
+180 units have been funded by the Province.

 Rental Housing Grants program | This developer incentive provides up to $300,000 in annual grants to offset development cost charges for affordable rental housing projects.
 In 2020, three projects received grants, supporting 142 new affordable rental units in Kelowna.